-Researchers around the world have signed their names to an Elsevier boycott directed at Elsevier’s pricing practices and their support for legislation that would put limits on open access to research.
-This fact sheet provides background on Elsevier for those interested in the debate.
+In the last decade, researchers around the world have signed their names to an Elsevier boycott directed at Elsevier’s pricing practices and their support for legislation that would put limits on open access to research.
+Libraries, consortia, and institutions have been cutting ties with Elsevier for similar reasons.
+This fact sheet provides some background on Elsevier.

-- Elsevier is the largest publisher of scholarly journals in the world – it publishes almost 2000 titles; its next largest competitor, Taylor & Francis (T&F) publishes about 1000.
-Other large publishers are Springer and Wiley.
+- Elsevier is one of the largest publisher of scholarly journals in the world, publishing more than 2,600 titles.
+Other large publishers are Taylor & Francis, Springer, and Wiley.

-- In public accounts, Elsevier describes the value they add to publications through their investment, including “coordinating the review, consideration, added text and references, and production and distribution mechanisms.”
-In contrast, UC economist Ted Bergstrom concludes through his calculations (including price per citation) that 59% of Elsevier titles are considered a “bad value.”
-In comparison, The American Physical Society has 0 titles that are “bad value” based on the same calculations.
+- In public accounts, Elsevier has described the value they add to publications through their investment, including “coordinating the review, consideration, added text and references, and production and distribution mechanisms.”
+In contrast, UC economist Ted Bergstrom concluded through his calculations (including price per citation) that 59% of Elsevier titles were considered a “bad value.”
+In comparison, the American Physical Society had 0 “bad value” titles based on the same calculations.

-- MIT does not participate in a “big deal” with Elsevier.
-We have instead negotiated title-by-title subscriptions and currently subscribe to over 650 titles, about 25% of their complete title list.
+- MIT has not participated in a big deal with Elsevier.
+We have instead negotiated title-by-title subscriptions and currently subscribe to nearly 700 titles, about 27% of their complete title list.
 While this means we are paying more per title than if we bought a “bundle,” the title-by-title model allows MIT to target purchases to those titles of most value to the community.
 We pay a premium for this flexibility.
-Our payments to Elsevier are over $2M per year, with an average cost per title of well over $3K.
+Our payments to Elsevier for journals are over $2.7 million per year.

-- Elsevier supported the Research Works Act (RWA), a bill which would make the NIH Public Access Policy, along with any other similar government effort to make taxpayer-funded research openly accessible to the public, illegal.
-Following public outcry, including a boycott, Elsevier withdrew its support, just hours before its sponsors declared the bill dead.
+- In 2011, Elsevier supported the Research Works Act (RWA), a bill that would have made illegal the NIH Public Access Policy, along with any other similar government effort to make taxpayer-funded research openly accessible to the public.
+Following public outcry, including a boycott, Elsevier withdrew its support, just hours before the bill’s sponsors declared it dead.
 In their statement, Elsevier indicated they would still “continue to oppose government mandates in this area.”

-- Elsevier and its senior executives made 31 contributions to members of the House in 2011, of which 12 went to Representative Maloney (NY) who is a sponsor of RWA.
+- Elsevier and its senior executives made 31 contributions to members of the House in 2011, of which 12 went to Representative Maloney (NY) one of the sponsors of RWA.

-- The MIT Press was the first to disavow the Association of American Publishers’ support of SOPA.
+- The MIT Press was the first to disavow the Association of American Publishers’ support of RWA.
 Nature and Science and several university presses followed MIT Press’ lead with disavowals of their own.

-- Responses to these policy changes are available from Duke, with commentary on the updated policy as well; the National Library of Sweden; and the Confederation of Open Access Repositories.
+- Responses to Elsevier’s policy changes are available from Duke, with commentary on the updated policy as well; the National Library of Sweden; and the Confederation of Open Access Repositories.